Return to The Definitive RCT Reference Guide homepage

 Research Funding choices; No Funding @ $0 per month, Minimum Funding @ $100 per month, Normal Funding @ $200 per month, Maximum Funding @ $400 per month.
 Higher funding makes results come faster.

-Research Priorities; Roller Coasters, Thrill Rides, Gentle (& Transport) Rides, Shops & Stalls, Scenery & Themeing, Ride Improvements.
+Research Priorities; Gentle (& Transport) Rides, Ride Improvements, Roller Coasters, Scenery & Themeing, Shops & Stalls, Thrill Rides.

-The 15 supplemental themes and 2 scenery elements that can be researched under "Scenery & Themeing" are listed below under Scenery.
+- The two scenery elements and fifteen supplemental themes that can be researched under "Scenery & Themeing" are listed below under Scenery.

 Note that the Research & Development prospects are different in each Scenario - you cannot discover all the possible items and improvements in every one.
-Items in each "Category" will only appear in the order pre-determined by the Scenario creator, but you have the option of prioritizing the order in which "Categories" are reserached.
-Note however that if you provide funding, but leave all the Priority boxes unchecked, no research goes on - but you will still be charged!
+Also even though you have the option of prioritizing the order in which "Categories" are reserached, the items in each "Category" will only appear in the order pre-determined by the Scenario creator.
+Be cautioned that if you provide funding, but leave all the Priority boxes unchecked, no research goes on - yet the freeloaders will still charge you for their unproductive research!

 Land